From Chat Control to Robot Control: Implications of the Chat Control Proposal for Human-Robot Interaction: Turning Robots from Companions to Censors

-While artificial intelligence (AI) has remained implicit in this discussion, AI-driven robots magnify the regulatory dilemma.
-Besides embodying communication, they interpret, generate, and adapt to it autonomously.
-They infer users' intentions, estimate emotional states, and personalise responses.
-When such systems are subject to detection or reporting obligations similar to those envisioned by Chat Control, monitoring risks becoming active and interpretive.
-The embodied AI is tasked with determining what counts as safe or risky interaction, what is acceptable and what should be reported.
-What was intended to be oversight of transmission becomes oversight of cognition, transforming the robot from companion to censor.
+Although artificial intelligence (AI) has so far remained implicit in this discussion, AI-enabled robots further complicate the regulatory landscape.
+In addition to embodying communication, these systems interpret, generate, and adapt communicative content autonomously.
+They may infer user intentions, estimate affective states, and personalize responses.
+When such systems are subject to detection or reporting requirements, monitoring may extend beyond passive data transmission to include the automated interpretation of meaning and context.